-Google’s human resource management practices cover effective employee training programs, as well as performance management to maximize human resource capabilities.
-The company uses appropriate needs analysis to design training programs aimed at supporting an innovative workforce.
+Google’s (Alphabet’s) human resource management practices cover effective employee training programs, as well as performance management to maximize human resource capabilities.
+The information technology company uses needs analysis to design training programs aimed at supporting an innovative workforce.
 The training programs and their results are regularly evaluated to ensure that they meet Google’s human resource needs.
-The company also has finely tuned performance management practices, inclusive of performance planning that directly address corporate objectives for HRM.
-However, the company also experiences performance problems in its human resources.
-To address this condition, Google’s human resource management uses information about performance problems as basis for improving performance management practices along with employee training programs.
+The company also has finely tuned performance management practices, inclusive of performance planning that directly addresses corporate objectives for HRM and supports the competitive advantages noted in the SWOT analysis of Google (Alphabet).
+To solve performance issues, Alphabet’s human resource management uses performance management practices along with employee training programs.

-This article is part of a series on Google’s human resource management:
+This article is part of a series on Google’s (Alphabet’s) human resource management:

-- Google’s HRM: HR Planning, Job Analysis & Design
+- Google (Alphabet) HRM: HR Planning, Job Analysis & Design

 Evaluation.
 Google has summative and descriptive purposes in evaluating training programs.
 The summative purpose is to determine the effectiveness of the program in developing human resources to support strategies, such as Google’s (Alphabet’s) generic strategy for competitive advantage and intensive strategies for growth.
 The descriptive purpose of evaluation is to understand the effects of the training on employees.
 Google’s human resource management uses evaluation variables like trainees’ learning and reactions, and the results of training programs in terms of changes in human resource knowledge, skills, and abilities.

 Link to Corporate Objectives.
 Google’s performance management practices are directly linked to corporate objectives for human resource management because they ensure that employees remain capable of supporting the firm’s business activities.
 For instance, the emphasis on diversity supports diverse ideas, which lead to higher rates of innovation.
 Innovation is part of the corporate objectives and the goals set in Google’s (Alphabet’s) mission statement and vision statement.
-Also, the emphasis on problem-solving abilities ensures that the human resources are satisfactory in developing organizational resilience in information technology, consumer electronics, and online services markets.
+Also, the emphasis on problem-solving abilities ensures that human resources are satisfactory in developing organizational resilience in information technology, consumer electronics, and online services markets.

 Measurements and Standards.
 Google’s HR management uses different sets of measurements and standards for its performance management practices in different areas of human resources.
 The firm uses individual measurements of ethical conduct and contributions to innovation and quality of output.
-Google’s human resource management also uses team variables like collaboration level.
-Creativity is also an important measure of the performance of the firm’s human resources because creative employees contribute more to the innovation factor in the organizational culture of Google (Alphabet).
-The company maintains high standards for all of these measures and always emphasizes excellence in employees.
+Alphabet’s human resource management also uses team variables, like collaboration level.
+Creativity is also an important measure of the performance of the firm’s workforce because creative employees contribute more to the innovation factor in the organizational culture of Google (Alphabet).
+The company maintains high standards for all these measures and always emphasizes excellence in employees.

 Performance Interviews.
 Google’s human resource management conducts performance interviews that address concerns about individual performance and team performance.
 The individual performance interviews cover knowledge, skills, abilities and other attributes of employees.
-The team performance interviews cover how employees perform as part of project teams in Google.
+The team performance interviews cover how employees perform as part of project teams at Alphabet.
 Note that the company forms and disbands teams for different purposes and projects.
 The interviews are also structured and unstructured, formal and informal.
-Google’s HRM uses unstructured and informal interviews in the fun meeting places, such as the coffee and snack areas of its offices.
+Google’s HRM uses unstructured and informal interviews at meeting places, such as the coffee and snack areas of its offices.